 - The stipend is USD 4,200 per month, plus a one-time supplement (maximum USD 1,500) towards relocation expenses.
-When possible, a one-bedroom apartment will be set aside for the Fellow’s use, rent free, but with charges for utilities.
+When possible, an apartment will be set aside for the Fellow’s use, rent free, but with charges for utilities.
 If an apartment is not available, a housing subsidy will be offered to offset rental costs.

 - The Fellow is responsible for obtaining a visa, permesso di soggiorno, and health coverage (and, if appropriate, for accompanying family members).
 The Fellow must determine if a visa is required and, if necessary, obtain one before travel.

 Applications must be written in English and must be submitted electronically by midnight (Cambridge, MA time) on November 15, 2021.
 Scholars can apply to only one type of fellowship at I Tatti per academic year.

 Applicants must have two scholars who know their work well submit recommendations online by November 21, 2021.
 These recommendations must be written in English.
 In order to give your referees adequate time to submit letters of recommendation, click the reference tab and register them as early as possible.
 Referees will receive an email explaining how to access the system and submit their letters electronically.
 It is the applicants’ responsibility to inform the scholars writing on their behalf of the nature of the project and the deadline for submission.

 The application deadline for this fellowship has passed